denisshevchenko/haskell-in-production/README.md

 # Haskell in production?
 Yes!

 List of the companies who uses Haskell in production.
-Based on https://github.com/commercialhaskell/commercialhaskell#companies.
+Based on https://github.com/commercialhaskell/commercialhaskell#companies, with my own additions.

 * [Anchor](http://www.anchor.com.au/)
 * [Applikativ](http://applikativ.no/)